-Reflux is so common and can cause some parents to stress so hard.
+Reflux in babies is so common and can cause some parents to stress so hard.
 The language around reflux can range from dismissive (happy spitter) to disturbing (gastroesophageal reflux DISEASE).
 One thing is universal about reflux: parents hurt when they see their babies in pain.
 Much of the treatment for reflux is about symptom reduction rather than discovering and addressing the root cause.
-Let’s explore some common reflux remedies and their efficacy.
+Let’s explore how to help reduce your infant's reflux along with some common reflux remedies and their efficacy.

 Holding Baby Upright After Feeds